roshayer/penguin-analysis/README.md

 Dataset: penguins_size.csv

-This is a project that was implemented as a part of my Machine Learning and Pattern Recognition course in my university.
-Exploratory data analysis was performed on the Penguin dataset (penguins_size.csv).
-The two split ratios of training, validation and test: 80-10-10 and 60-20-20 were used for analyzing the dataset.
-Linear Regression, Support Vector Machine and Random Forest algorithms were used to implement GridSearchCV to find optimal hyperparameters.
+Predictive approach of ML was used to determine the class of penguin species.
+Two different ratios (60-20-20 & 80-10-10) of training, validation and test data were used to determine the performance of the models.
+Hyperparameter tuning was performed on SVM, LR and RF algorithms.
+Evaluation metrics like accuracy, precision, recall, and latency were used to compare the performance.